[by Shannon Roberts]

 Science fiction, as a genre, has often struggled to be taken seriously.
-Oh, it’s garnered some respect, a few classics, and a bucketful of noteworthy authors, but how seriously are we expected to take a class of fiction that doesn’t even warrant its own section in most major bookstores?
+Oh, it’s garnered some respect, a few classics, and a bucketful of noteworthy authors, but how seriously are we expected to take a class of fiction that still doesn’t even warrant its own section in too many bookstores?

 Take Ray Bradbury.
 The Martian Chronicles was, at heart, a series of essays on what man carried with him when he left earth: a sense of adventure, fear of the other, compassionate morality, and even a sense of manifest destiny.
 Bradbury chose to showcase these virtues and vices by placing man on an alien frontier.
 Whether the story takes place on Mars or right here in a near dystopian future, the premise of most (good) science fiction is the same—how does man respond when tested, by travel or technology?
 Because of this, the very best science fiction has the capacity to be either an inspiration or a terrifying warning.